andikrueger/AzureCP/Configure-AzureCP.md

 ## Configure proxy for internet access

-AzureCP may run in all SharePoint processes (w3wp of the site, STS, central administration, and also in owstimer.exe), and requires access to the following endpoints:

-* login.windows.net: Used to discover the endpoints to use for the authentication
-* login.microsoftonline.com: Used to authenticate and retrieve the access token
-* graph.microsoft.com: Used to perform the actual graph queries
-* crl.microsoft.com: Used by lsass to validate the CRL of the SSL certificates
+AzureCP may be used by each SharePoint process (w3wp, owstimer) on any server, so they all need to be able to connect to Azure AD, which is comprised of various endpoints that depend on [the region](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-national-cloud) of your Azure AD tenant.
+Windows also needs to be able to validate the certificates.

 ### Configure the proxy for SharePoint processes